 A common recipe among foragers!

-Fill a jar with elderflowers.
-Pick them on a dry day when they are creamy and full of pollen.
+- Fill a jar with elderflowers.
+Best to pick them on a dry day when they are creamy and full of pollen.
 Aim for as little stalk as possible, snip with scissors and don’t worry about a bit of green.

-Pour in Natural Umber vinegar to cover the flowers and weigh them down with a weight… (An empty glass pot from a well known expensive pudding manufacturer is ideal and fits nicely).
+- Pour in Natural Umber vinegar to cover the flowers and weigh them down with a weight (An empty glass pot is ideal and fits nicely).

-Strain through a muslin cloth and into a to bottle.
+- Strain through a muslin cloth and into a bottle.

-This makes a hot/cold drink or salad dressing.
+This makes a great cordial for hot or cold drinks and an excellent addition to salad dressings.
 It can be drizzled over meat, fish or even strawberries.

-You can even use it in a cocktail: 1 part gin, 2 parts lemon syrup, 1 part vinegar, topped up with soda and ice.
+You can even use it in a cocktail: 1 serving gin, 2 servings lemon syrup, 1 serving vinegar, topped up with soda water or lemonade and ice.

 Try throwing in some rose petals for another unique twist!